 Many tourists coming to Brussels hope to find the best Belgian fries in the capital.
 ‘Crispy on the outside, sweet soft potato on the inside’, that’s how you recognize them.
 I’m afraid I’ll have to disappoint these tourist gold diggers.
 Ironically, Brussels is actually one of the least favorable spots to enjoy our Belgian delicacy.

 However, some hotspots do exist: Frit Flagey at Flageyplein, Maison Antoine at Jourdanplein (where Angela Merkel always comes for a bite) and Friterie de la Barrière at Parklaan.
-Downside: these are all booths, so you can’t sit down and eat your meal inside.
+Downside: these are all booths, so you can’t sit down and eat inside.